daithimarkham/Pands-Problem-Set/README.md

            print(n,"is not a prime number")
            break

 The break statement above is when the loop is terminated by a break statement.
-This is exemplified by the following loop, which searches for prime numbers. https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops
+This is exemplified by the following loop, which searches for prime numbers.
+Python Tutorial, break and continue statements. https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops

    else:
        print(n,"is a prime number")
 This will state if the integer entered is a prime number or not.

+Python by Programize, Program to check prime number.
+Viewed on 2013-03-23 https://www.programiz.com/python-programming/examples/prime-number